Louise Denson - Pianist/composer/educator

 Louise's 50 word Bio (PDF) | Louise's 150 word Bio (PDF) Louise's 500 word Bio (PDF) | Hi Res Image (5mb)

 Louise Denson is an award-winning pianist, composer and educator based in Hobart, Australia.
 She grew up in Saskatoon, Saskatchewan where she was able to make music a large part of her early life.
-She completed her undergraduate studies in jazz at St. Francis Xavier University and a Masters of Music at New England Conservatory in Boston, and then made a living playing jazz and latin dance music in Montreal before emigrating to Australia to take up a position at the Queensland Conservatorium, Brisbane.
-She completed a Doctor of Musical Arts in 2014 and has recently left her position of Senior Lecturer in Jazz Studies.
+She completed her undergraduate studies in jazz at St. Francis Xavier University and a Masters of Music at New England Conservatory in Boston, and then made a living playing jazz and latin dance music in Montreal before emigrating to Australia to take up a teaching post at the Queensland Conservatorium, Brisbane.
+She completed a Doctor of Musical Arts in 2014, and retired from her position of Senior Lecturer in Jazz Studies in 2020.

 The family legend is that Louise asked for piano lessons for her fourth birthday.
 She studied piano, harmony and ear training with Mabel Sanda, Saskatoon’s best (and most feared) music teacher.
 Four years of studying clarinet came to an end when she had to get braces on both top and bottom teeth.
 She played cello (and piano) through high school, participating in the Saskatoon Junior Symphony and attending the Fort Qu’Appelle Summer School of the Arts orchestra camp.
 Her formal music education was reinforced at home by parents who loved music and took her to orchestra and chamber concerts, and a neighbour across the back who spent hours playing piano duets with her, and extolling the virtues of Verdi, Strauss, Wagner, Beethoven, Schubert, Rachmaninoff, Tchaikovsky, Debussy, Glinka, Scriabin…..